What to Expect After a Feline Tooth Extraction

 Board Certified Veterinary Dentist in Bozeman, MT

-If your feline is struggling with dental pain, has a broken tooth, or is showing signs of periodontal disease, we are here to help!
+If you believe your feline companion is struggling with dental pain, has a broken tooth, or is showing signs of periodontal disease, we are here to help!
 Our team is available on-site at our hospital in Bozeman.
-Call us today to set up an appointment or to ask any questions about a cat tooth extraction.
+Call us today to set up an oral health appointment for your feline companion.